The Badur Foundation

 Overview

 The Badur Foundation was established in 2011 as a charitable company (Charity Number 1142413) to tackle poverty, inequality, and environmental challenges for a fairer future.
 With total assets of £2.3 million retained for future use and annual charitable expenditure of £803,450 (2024), the Foundation takes a distinctive relationship-based approach to grantmaking.
-Operating across four countries—the UK, Hungary, Laos, and Malta—the Foundation proactively identifies and supports small to medium-sized grassroots organizations that help marginalized or disadvantaged communities.
-Between 2019-2024, the Foundation made 69 grants totaling over £1 million, reflecting their commitment to sustained, holistic support for locally embedded organizations working at the community level.
+Operating across four countries—the UK, Hungary, Laos, and Malta—the Foundation proactively identifies and supports small to medium-sized grassroots organisations that help marginalized or disadvantaged communities.
+Between 2019-2024, the Foundation made 69 grants totaling over £1 million, reflecting their commitment to sustained, holistic support for locally embedded organisations working at the community level.

 Funding Priorities